-Kiara Shanay Lee is 25 year old writer, educator and dreamer.
+Kiara Shanay Lee is a writer, educator and dreamer.
 She’s a native of Richmond, Virginia.
 She is the youngest of 3 sisters.
 Slightly delayed during early childhood, Kiara didn’t begin to walk and talk until she was 2 ½ years old.
 As time passed, she grew past the delay, receiving Honor Roll and other honors in school.
 Kiara began volunteering at the tender age of 11 at various programs in Richmond.
 Her passion for writing also started at a young age, as she was a writer for her middle school newspaper.
 In high school, became involved in a student mentoring program ,volunteered over 400 hours at a local nursing home and graduated with multiple honors.

 Kiara wrote Light-Skinned, Dark-Skinned or In-Between? in the summer of 2010.
 A little over 6 months later, she finished her documentary of the same name.
 Both works explore colorism and its social and psychological effects.
 Kiara is a graduate of the University of Richmond, where she studied Sociology and Spanish.
 She was very involved at the University, as she performed in 2 theatre productions, had her very own opinion column in The Collegian, University of Richmond’s student newspaper, held an executive position in the Multicultural Student Union and was a Bonner Scholar and a Bonner Scholar Senior Intern.
 During her senior year at Richmond, Kiara wrote and directed her own theatre piece on colorism called “Under the Rug,” which explored the effects of colorism in the black community.